Phil is a highly experienced browser of the internet, having logged many hours digging up obscure content for several seconds of amusement.

 Whilst many modern cars and infotainment systems do have Bluetooth connectivity, the majority of cars on the road still do not or do not fully support playing music from your phone using Bluetooth.
-Enter Bluetooth receivers - simply connect to your phone via Bluetooth and to your car via its AUX input and you'll be singing along to your favourite songs in the car in no time at all.
+Enter Bluetooth receivers—simply connect to your phone via Bluetooth and to your car via its AUX input and you'll be singing along to your favourite songs in the car in no time at all.
 Of course, if you're driving around a banger with no AUX input either then there's always the classic FM transmitter (more on that one later).

 However, Bluetooth receivers are pretty common these days; the TUNAI Firefly has a simple but distinct advantage over most on the market.
-I am sure I am not the only one who over the years have gone through numerous Bluetooth receivers but ultimately have been frustrated by all the messy cables required to power and connect to the car audio.
+I am sure I am not the only one who over the years has gone through numerous Bluetooth receivers but ultimately has been frustrated by all the messy cables required to power and connect to the car audio.
 Well, this simple gadget provides an obvious solution… Rather than having separate cables to attach to the receiver for power and audio, everything you need is already a part of this simple and minimalist product.
 It's easy to set up and easy to use.
 It just works and you can forget it's even there, which is ideal.

 3. Handpresso Auto

 Do you love coffee?
 So much that you can't wait to get home or even to the nearest coffee shop, service station or diner.
 Or perhaps you're travelling long-distance or somewhere remote and just want a convenient way to have your cup of joe.
 Whatever the reason, perhaps the Handpresso Auto was invented just for you!
 Perhaps.